appijumbo/Git-Github-for-Newbies/README.md

 ## Github; a hub where pros show code

 As with any other site, you need to enter your name, email address etc create a basic profile.
 Many coding sites use your Github account so make sure your details are correct.
-You might want to watch this [a 40 second guide to signing up to Github]([https://www.youtube.com/watch?v=ezxRcdJ8glM), made by Github.
+You might want to watch this [a 40 second guide to signing up to Github](https://www.youtube.com/watch?v=ezxRcdJ8glM), made by Github.
 Usually for a newbie to Github, the free unlimited public option is fine.

+pic here

 Click as appropriate or just skip

+pic here

 You need to verify your email address before continuing